-Abstract- The advantage of graph-based anomaly detection is that the relationships between elements can be analyzed for structural oddities that could represent activities such as fraud, network intrusions, or suspicious associations in a social network.
+Abstract.
+The advantage of graph-based anomaly detection is that the relationships between elements can be analyzed for structural oddities that could represent activities such as fraud, network intrusions, or suspicious associations in a social network.
+Traditionally, methods for discovering anomalies have ignored information about the relationships between people, e.g., who they know, or who they call.
+One approach to handling such data is to use a graph representation and detect normative patterns and anomalies in the graph.
 However, current approaches to detecting anomalies in graphs are computationally expensive and do not scale to large graphs.
-For instance, in the case of computer network traffic, a graph representation of the traffic might consist of nodes representing computers and edges representing communications between the corresponding computers.
-However, computer network traffic is typically voluminous, or acquired in real-time as a stream of information.
-In this work, we describe methods for graph-based anomaly detection via graph partitioning and windowing, and demonstrate their ability to efficiently detect anomalies in data represented as a graph.
+In this work, we describe methods for scalable graph-based anomaly detection via graph partitioning and windowing, and demonstrate its ability to efficiently detect anomalies in data represented as a graph.

-Keywords- Anomaly detection, graph mining, dynamic graphs.
+Keywords: Anomaly detection, graph mining, dynamic graphs